 […]

-(b) Where any notification referred to in paragraph (1)(a) or (c) requests cancellation of the international registration and complies with the requirements of that paragraph, the International Bureau shall cancel, to the extent applicable, the international registration in the International Register. […]
+(b) Where any notification referred to in paragraph (1)(a) or (c) requests cancellation of the international registration and complies with the requirements of that paragraph, the International Bureau shall cancel, to the extent applicable, the international registration in the International Register.
+The International Bureau shall also cancel, to the extent applicable, international registrations resulting from partial change in ownership recorded under the international registration that has been cancelled, following the above-mentioned notification, and those resulting from their merger.

+[…]

 Chapter 5